rossja/jwtManip/README.md

 ## Useage
 jwtManip.py can accept a JSON string or a JSON Web Token as input.
-The script requires 2 parameters:
+The script requires two parameters:

 1. The method to use
 1. The data to pass